Member Care - Be Encouraged! - 2nd Edition

 • Joseph is ready to go, but we are searching for a new placement following the denial of his entry to Brazil.

 • John, Lisa and their two boys just arrived in La Paz, Bolivia two weeks ago.

-• Jeana and her three daughters were delayed four days in Los Angeles while en route to their assignment in China last month.
+• Jeana and her three daughters were delayed four days in Los Angeles while en route to their assignment in the Far East last month.

 • There are others whose names I do not know because they have not yet been found to fill those open positions in 2 or 3 locations.

 My heart aches for the people mentioned above and for those who are struggling on the field as a result of these situations.
 Even here in the Home Office we have jointly identified the need for about 4-6 more personnel within the next year.
 In man’s terms “it can’t be done” because that would increase our staff by 50% in a single leap!
 So exactly who is it that is “late” in all these cases?
 I invite you to read Barnabas International’s Encouragement Letter below for a fresh perspective on our human perceptions.
 And above all… Pray for those who are waiting.

 Serving Him Together,